stephanemora/azure-docs.fr-fr/articles/cognitive-services/LUIS/reference-entity-pattern-any.md

 ## <a name="example-json"></a>Exemple JSON

-Examinez la requête suivante :
+Considérez la requête suivante :

 `where is the form Understand your responsibilities as a member of the community and who needs to sign it after I read it?`